 Baby Bonus Scheme

-The Baby Bonus Scheme helps you manage the costs of raising a child.
-It comprises the Baby Bonus Cash Gift and a Child Development Account – a special co-savings scheme for your child.
-The Child Development Account has two components, the First Step Grant, and Government co-matching of parents’ savings.
+[Enhanced: For eligible children born on or after 14 February 2023] The Baby Bonus Scheme helps you manage the costs of raising a child.
+It comprises the Baby Bonus Cash Gift (BBCG) and a Child Development Account (CDA) – a special co-savings scheme for your child.
+The CDA has two components – the First Step Grant, and Government co-matching of parents’ savings.
+The Baby Bonus Scheme has been enhanced for eligible children born on or after 14 February 2023.

 Baby Bonus Cash Gift